 - Augment one's understanding of leadership skills, practices, and the language of leadership for future use

-The First-Year Leadership Seminar is taught by professional staff members from the Office of Student Engagement & Leadership who bring extensive experience in leadership development and teaching in higher education.
-The class will be taught on a small-scale (no more than 25 students in a seminar) with frequent interactions with expert guests, hands-on learning, and a focus on practical knowledge.
+The First-Year Leadership Seminar is taught by professional staff members from the Office of Student Engagement & Leadership, Academic Advising, and select faculty, who bring extensive experience in leadership development and teaching in higher education.
+The class will be taught with frequent interactions with expert guests, hands-on learning, and a focus on practical knowledge.

 Acceptance into the class is based on the application and space is limited.
-All applicants will be notified during Orientation about the status of their applications.
-The schedule for the fall semester program will be provided once the class members have been selected.
+All applicants will be notified about the status of their applications.